lewisc4/Emotion-Detection/README.md

 3. Install the `emotion_detection` module and all dependencies by running the following command from the CLI: `pip install -e .` (required python modules are in `requirements.txt`).

 ### GPU-related Requirements/Installations
-Follow the steps below to ensure your GPU and all relevant libraries up to date and in good standing.
+Follow the steps below to ensure your GPU and all relevant libraries are up to date and in good standing.

 1. If you are on a GPU machine, you need to install a GPU version of pytorch.
 To do that, first check what CUDA version your server has with `nvidia-smi`.
 2. If your CUDA version is below 10.2, don't use this server